Bit-River/home-assistant.io/source/_lovelace/picture-elements.markdown

 Picture elements card is one of the most versatile type of cards.

-The cards allows you to position icons or text and even services!
-On an image based on coordinates.
-Imagine floor plan, imagine [picture-glance](/lovelace/picture-glance/) with no restrictions!
+The cards allows you to position icons, text, and even services into an image based on coordinates.
+Imagine Floorplan, imagine [picture-glance](/lovelace/picture-glance/) with no restrictions!

 <p class='img'>
   <img src='/images/lovelace/lovelace_picture_elements.gif' alt='A functional floorplan powered by picture elements'>